-\subsection{Molecular Graphs}
+\subsubsection{Molecular Graphs}

-Many common molecular representations are built around molecular graphs and, as such, inherit strengths and limitations of molecular graphs for molecular representation \citep{david2020molecular}.
-String based representations such as SMILES and SELFIES use a number of rules to decode ASCII strings which correspond to molecular graphs, and MDF molfiles have ``blocks'' which correspond to sets of atoms and sets of bonds.
+Many molecular representations are use molecular graphs and thus inherit their strengths and limitations for representation\citep{david2020molecular}.
+When decoded, the string based representations such as SMILES and SELFIES correspond to molecular graphs, and the atom and bond ``blocks'' of SDF molfiles represent a molecular graph, stored as a connection table.